 Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs) are a class of antidepressant medications that boost both serotonin and norepinephrine levels in the brain.
 Similarly to SSRIs, their mechanism of action is largely unknown.
 Some typically prescribed SNRIs are:

 - Levomilnacipran (Fetzima)

 - Milnacipran (Ixel, Savella)

 - Venlafaxine (Effexor XR)

 Just like with SSRIs, we would expect SNRIs to overlap with the effects of psilocybin.
 However, there are no reports of serious adverse effects of combining the two.
-If anything, taking SNRIs appears to reduce the effects of psychedelics – but you should not start with a higher dose.
+If anything, taking SNRIs appears to reduce the effects of psychedelics – but you should not use psilocybin until we have more information.

 Can you take shrooms on a MAOI?